 The Humminbird PirahnaMax is a great sonar unit for budget and beginner anglers, or for those who simply only want or need the core function of a 2D sonar unit without any extra features or gadgets.

 (Please note: These units are now officially known as the Humminbird PiranhaMAX 4 series now.
 It is exactly the same unit and choice of models, but Humminbird has given them a different name!).
+I am just glad they kept the piranha in the name!

 Let’s take a look at the Humminbird PirahnaMAX, its features, and the anglers it is best suited to.